Lawrenceville GA Bankruptcy Attorney Keith Cornwell

 There are numerous common signs indicating financial ruin is inevitable.
 Although every bankruptcy case is unique, here are some of the common warning signs.

 A client may be heading for a financial disaster if:

 If you attorney suggests Chapter 13 it is because you are not eligible for Chapter 7.
 Rather than just writing debts off, with this option you simply restructure them.
-Usually debtors will pay as much as .60 on the dollar using a repayment plan.
-The debt will be paid back over time (usually 3 to 5 years) on monthly installments.
-This kind of restructuring helps those who actually do have a stable income, but there debt has just gotten out of control.
-These kind of plans help to avoid foreclosures and gain time to get things caught up.
+Usually, debtors will pay as much as .60 on the dollar using a repayment plan.
+The debt will be paid back over time (usually 3 to 5 years) in monthly installments.
+This kind of restructuring helps those who actually do have a stable income, but their debt has just gotten out of control.
+These kinds of plans help to avoid foreclosures and gain time to get things caught up.
 A Lawrenceville Bankruptcy Attorney at Cornwell Law Firm can set you straight.